gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 1. Perform a self-review of your markdown and make sure your changes or additions follow the [style guidelines](./style-guide.md).

-1. Verify that the PR does not generate warnings or errors, such as broken links.
+1. Verify that the PR won't generate warnings or errors, such as broken links.
 If so, address them and ensure it builds without issues.

    ```bash
    yarn build